 Educational workshops for middle and high school students

-These workshops are primarily intended for groups who have already had the opportunity to address or deepen the subject in class in different subjects.
+These workshops are primarily intended for groups that have already had the opportunity to address or deepen the subject in class in different subjects.

 They include a visit of about 45 minutes, followed by two hours of workshop in the teaching room.

-SIMONE VEIL AND HIS FAMILY: JACOB’S FAMILY ITINERARIES
+SIMONE VEIL AND HIS OWN: ITINERARIES OF THE JACOB FAMILY

 Originally from Nice, the Jacob family is a French Jewish family, perfectly assimilated and deeply attached to republican values.
-With the Second World War, the life of Simone and her loved ones changes.
-Based on archival documents and testimonies, this workshop proposes to trace the journey of Simone Veil and her family during these years of turmoil.
-The anti-Jewish measures of Vichy, the repression of the German occupier, the acts of the Resistance and the world of concentration camps are addressed by drawing on several activities.
-A last part aims to understand how Simone Veil became a major figure of the 20th century, by addressing her multiple post-war struggles.
+With the Second World War, the life of Simone and her close ones changes.
+Based on archival documents and testimonies, this workshop proposes to retrace the journey of Simone Veil and her family during these turbulent years.
+The anti-Jewish measures of Vichy, the repression of the German occupier, the acts of resistance and the concentration camp universe are addressed by drawing on several activities.
+The last part attempts to understand how Simone Veil became a major figure of the 20th century, by addressing her multiple postwar struggles.

 Themes: Jacob family, deportations, Just, women’s rights, commitments, memoirs.